Skip advert

 Value my car

-Existing owners of petrol, diesel, or plug-in hybrid Vauxhall models looking to make the electric switch will find much to like in the EV Astra.
-It drives a lot like the standard Astra, but it is smoother, quieter and more responsive.
 Moreover, Vauxhall has been working to make the jump to electrification as painless as possible, to the point where its battery-powered family hatch is actually more affordable to buy than the plug-in hybrid version.
-So, while the all-electric Astra doesn’t offer any outstanding qualities compared to bespoke EV rivals such as the Volkswagen ID.3, it does deliver decent value for money in an increasingly competitive class.
+So, while the all-electric Astra doesn’t offer any outstanding qualities compared to bespoke EV rivals such as the Skoda Elroq, Cupra Born, or Volkswagen ID.3, it does deliver decent value for money in an increasingly competitive class.

-As we’ve already mentioned, Vauxhall has recently boosted the EV Astra’s showroom appeal by slashing prices, with entry-level Design and well-specified Griffin trims costing around £35,000.
-The sportier-looking GS comes in at just over £37,000, while the top-of-the-range Ultimate can be had for under £39,500.
-Those after the more practical Vauxhall Astra Sports Tourer estate can get into one for around £1,200 to £1,300 more than the equivalent hatchback version.
+As we’ve already mentioned, Vauxhall has boosted the EV Astra’s showroom appeal by slashing prices to bring things more into line with the regular hybrid and below those of the plug-in hybrid.
+Those after the more practical Vauxhall Astra Sports Tourer estate can get into one for between £500 to £1,200 more than the equivalent hatchback version, depending upon which trim level you go for.

 Advertisement - Article continues below